textpattern/textpattern.github.io/development/the-pluggable-ui-function.md

     echo '<p>Hello, World!</p>';
 ~~~

 So far `pluggable_ui()` is not used at all in the plugin.
-Instead, `register_callback()` has been used to add the plugin's preferences under the [Extensions administration region](/administration/extensions-region), like we could use it to do most everything else to admin-side panels.
+Instead, `register_callback()` has been used to add the plugin's preferences under the [Extensions administration region](/administration/extensions-region), like we could use it to do most everything else to administration-side panels.

 But if you wished to allow other plugins to alter the output of abc_hello, you could replace `echo '<p>Hello, World!</p>';` part with: